Ethics of artificial intelligence: Algorithmic biases

+Racial and gender biases

+Bias can be introduced through historical data used to train AI systems.
+For instance, Amazon terminated their use of AI hiring and recruitment because the algorithm favored male candidates over female ones.
+This was because Amazon's system was trained with data collected over a 10-year period that included mostly male candidates.
+The algorithms learned the biased pattern from the historical data, and generated predictions where these types of candidates were most likely to succeed in getting the job.
+Therefore, the recruitment decisions made by the AI system turned out to be biased against female and minority candidates.

+The performance of facial recognition and computer vision models may vary based on race and gender.
+Facial recognition algorithms made by Microsoft, IBM and Face++ all performed significantly worse on darker-skinned women.
 Facial recognition was shown to be biased against those with darker skin tones.
 AI systems may be less accurate for black people, as was the case in the development of an AI-based pulse oximeter that overestimated blood oxygen levels in patients with darker skin, causing issues with their hypoxia treatment.
+In 2015, controversy erupted after a Black couple were labeled "Gorillas" by Google Photos.
 Oftentimes the systems are able to easily detect the faces of white people while being unable to register the faces of people who are black.
 This has led to the ban of police usage of AI materials or software in some U.S. states.
-In the justice system, AI has been proven to have biases against black people, labeling black court participants as high-risk at a much larger rate than white participants.
-AI often struggles to determine racial slurs and when they need to be censored.
-It struggles to determine when certain words are being used as a slur and when it is being used culturally.
 The reason for these biases is that AI pulls information from across the internet to influence its responses in each situation.
 For example, if a facial recognition system was only tested on people who were white, it would make it much harder for it to interpret the facial structure and tones of other races and ethnicities.
 Biases often stem from the training data rather than the algorithm itself, notably when the data represents past human decisions.

+A 2020 study that reviewed voice recognition systems from Amazon, Apple, Google, IBM, and Microsoft found that they have higher error rates when transcribing black people's voices than white people's.